+III.A.1.a) Fellowship programs must receive verification of each entering fellow's level of competence in the required field, upon matriculation, using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program.
+(Core)

+III.A.1.b) Prior to appointment in the program, fellows should have successfully completed a residency in orthopaedic surgery in a program that satisfies III.A.1.
+(Core)

+III.A.1.c) Fellow Eligibility Exception

+The Review Committee for Orthopaedic Surgery will allow the following exception to the fellowship eligibility requirements:

+III.A.1.c).(1) An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions:

+III.A.1.c).(1).(a)

-III.A.1.a) Fellowship programs must receive verification of each entering fellow's level of competence in the required field, upon matriculation, using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program. ^(Core) III.A.1.b) Prior to appointment in the program, fellows should have completed a residency program in emergency medicine, family medicine, internal medicine, osteopathic neuromusculoskeletal medicine , pediatrics, or physical medicine and rehabilitation that satisfies III.A.1. ^(Core) III.A.1.c) Fellow Eligibility Exception The Review Committee for Emergency Medicine, Family Medicine, Pediatrics, and Physical Medicine and Rehabilitation will allow the following exception to the fellowship eligibility requirements: III.A.1.c).(1) An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions: (Core) III.A.1.c).(1).(a) evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, ^(Core) III.A.1.c).(1).(b) review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core) III.A.1.c).(1).(c) verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification. ^(Core)
+evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core)

+III.A.1.c).(1).(b) review and approval of the applicant's

+exceptional qualifications by the GMEC; and,

+III.A.1.c).(1).(c) verification of Educational Commission for certification.
+(Core)

+Foreign Medical Graduates (ECFMG)

-Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation. ^(Core)
+III.A.1.c).(2) Applicants accepted through this exception must have an evaluation of their performance by the Clinical matriculation.
+(Core)